RRZE-HPC/likwid/doc/likwid-doxygen.md

 - \ref likwid-perfctr : A tool to measure hardware performance counters on recent Intel and AMD processors.
 It can be used as wrapper application without modifying the profiled code or with a marker API to measure only parts of the code.
 - \ref likwid-powermeter : A tool for accessing RAPL counters and query Turbo mode steps on Intel processor.
 RAPL counters are also available in \ref likwid-perfctr.
 - \ref likwid-setFrequencies : A tool to print and manage the clock frequency of CPU cores.
-- \ref likwid-agent : A monitoring agent for LIKWID with multiple output backends.
 - \ref likwid-memsweeper : A tool to cleanup ccNUMA domains and LLC caches to get a clean environment for benchmarks.
 - \ref likwid-bench : A benchmarking framework for streaming benchmark kernels written in assembly.
 - \ref likwid-genTopoCfg : A config file writer that gets system topology and writes them to file for faster LIKWID startup.